Lufeng-qy/Lufeng-qy.github.io/_pages/about.md

 ### Hi all!
 Welcome to my personal website!

-### I'm Qiuyang Wang (王秋阳),  and you can just call me 'Yang'.
-Currently I'm a master's student majoring in applied math at Columbia University.
-I'm focusing on the visual model of Drosophila in the [Bionet](http://www.bionet.ee.columbia.edu) lab now.
-Before that, I completed the bachelor degree of chemistry in Wuhan University, China.
+### I'm Qiuyang Wang (王秋阳),  or you can just call me 'Yang'.
+I just completed my master's degree in applied mathematics at Columbia University, where I worked in [Bionet](http://www.bionet.ee.columbia.edu) lab focusing on visual models of *Drosophila*.
+Before that, I completed the bachelor degree in chemistry at Wuhan University, China.

-### Academically, I'm interested in computational neuroscience, especially the dynamical behaviors of neural circuits and  their relationship to functions& features of brain.
-My current research is mainly about the model of phototransduction process in the retina of Drosophila and the integration of retina model with other neuropils(e.g. Lamina, Amacrine cells) based on [Neurokernel](http://neurokernel.github.io).
+### Academically, I'm interested in computational/theoretical neuroscience, especially the kinetic theories of neural population, the dynamics of neural circuits, and their relationship to functions& features of brain.
+My current research is mainly about the relationship between microvilli population dynamic and the phototransduction process in the fruit flies' retina.
+I'm also involved in the integration of retina model with other visual neuropils (e.g. lamina, amacrine cells layer) based on [Neurokernel](http://neurokernel.github.io).

-### During my undergrad period, I mainly studied PDEs in Integral and Fire neural networks, hippocampus models, and mechanisms of Spike Timing Dependent Plasticity(STDP).
+### During my undergrad period, I mainly studied kinetic PDEs for Integral-and-Fire neural networks, hippocampus models, and synaptic plasticity mechanisms.
 I also spent some time on biomaterials development in my sophomore's year.
 Details could be seen in the part 'project'.

 ### I love painting, harmonica and literatures/local religions/legends.
-I also write stories from time to time, but now I'm still practicing my English writing skills.
+I also write stories/blogs/novels from time to time, but the quality is usually not guaranteed.

 <br/>

 Although this website is mainly for academic (where one could view my research experiences, projects and thoughts), you could find something else interesting here.
-More details for me lays in the part '*more about me*', which contains nothing but my personal interest and hobbies.
-I also post blogs from time to time in this website, most of them are about my personal life and stories.
+The part '*more about me*' contains nothing but my personal interest and hobbies.
+I also post blogs from time to time in this website, most of which are about my personal life and stories.
 To contact me personally, you can follow my instagram(@lufengcryptids) or email lufeng199908@gmail.com.

 ### Well, enjoy your time in this website!